 What is Neurofeedback?

-Biofeedback training is a growing trend in healthcare, where people are hooked up to devices for measuring different aspects of bodily functions to see how these processes are taking place in real time.
-People can then be trained to learn to control the way these processes are carried out [R, R].
+“Biofeedback training” is a growing trend in healthcare, where people are hooked up to devices for measuring different aspects of bodily functions in order to see how these processes are taking place in real-time.
+People can then be trained to learn to control the way these processes are carried out [1, 2].

 Types of Neurofeedback Training

-- Slow cortical potentials (SCP) [R, R]
+- Slow cortical potentials (SCP) [6, 7]

-- Hemoencephalography (HEG) [R, R]
+- Hemoencephalography (HEG) [8, 9]